Bemelmans Bar at The Carlyle Hotel – Old money and classic cocktails are the essence of what makes a night at The Carlyle Hotel and so romantic.

 To add an extra layer of class, a pianist tinkles the ivories of an ebony grand piano.
 Jazz standards wash over us as do the potent cocktails on offer.
 We collectively try the Old Cuban, the Spicy Pineapple Margarita and the Hemingway Daiquiri.
 The spicy margarita is zesty and packs a punch, burning the lips, while somehow soothing them.

-The Carlyle Restaurant
+Dinner at The Carlyle Restaurant New York

 Dinner is served at 8:30pm.
 We take our seats in a cozy corner lounge.
 White suited waiters are attentive and serve us our starters of Foie Gras Terrine with a Rhubarb and Strawberry Jam, served with Pistachio and Brioche, a guilty pleasure indeed and Escargots à la Bourguignonne, which are tender and served in a thick pesto-like sauce.